 How Is Umbrella Take Home Pay Calculated?
 A Guide for 2026-27

 DASA Umbrella holds dual accreditation from FCSA and Professional Passport.
-Both are the UK's leading compliance bodies for umbrella companies.
-Visit DASA Umbrella here.
-For the broader tax picture, read our umbrella contractor pay and tax guide.
+Both are leading compliance bodies for umbrella companies.
+DASA is an umbrella payroll company with both accreditations.

 How does umbrella pay get calculated?